Crime guns & NIBIN: Collect, compare the casings, connect the dots

 Organizational and Operational Procedures

-The Gun Enforcement & NIBIN Squad is assigned to the Home Invasion and Kidnapping Enforcement Unit (HIKE) in the Drug Enforcement Bureau.
-Under the command of the HIKE lieutenant, this squad is supervised by a sergeant and is comprised of detectives who investigate gun and other weapon-related crimes.
+The Gun Enforcement & NIBIN Squad is assigned to the Assaults Unit in the Violent Crimes Bureau.
+Under the command of the Assaults Unit lieutenant, this squad is supervised by a sergeant and is comprised of detectives who investigate gun and other weapon-related crimes.
 This squad is also responsible for leading the Phoenix Police Department's participation in the National Integrated Ballistic Information Network program (NIBIN) and works with other agencies throughout the state to expand this valuable investigative tool.
-Several of the Gun Enforcement detectives are Special Deputies with ATF, giving the Phoenix Police Department additional tools to enforce firearm laws.
+One Gun Enforcement detective is a Special Deputy with ATF, giving the Phoenix Police Department additional tools to enforce firearm laws.
 The Gun Enforcement & NIBIN Squad, through its unique partnership with ATF, provides the Phoenix Police Department with a comprehensive team to thoroughly investigate gun and weapon-related crimes.

 Through its National Integrated Ballistic Information Network (NIBIN) Program, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) deploys Integrated Ballistic Identification System (IBIS) equipment into Federal, State and local law enforcement agencies for their use in imaging and comparing crime gun evidence.
 This equipment allows law enforcement personnel to acquire digital images of the markings made by a firearm on bullets and cartridge casings.
 Following analysis, cases involving the use of the same firearm, that would otherwise have been unknown, can then be identified.